 A Barberton, Ohio, native, he is a graduate of the University of Florida’s College of Journalism and Communications, and has completed several courses toward a master’s degree at Georgia State.
 He has been a frequent presenter at the American Press Institute, the Southern Newspaper Publishers Association and at the University of Georgia.
 Druckenmiller also has served as an adjunct professor of communication and journalist-in-residence at Berry College, Mount Berry, Ga.

 Druckenmiller is chairman of the regional board of Blood Assurance and has served on the board of the Rome/Floyd County Commission on Children and Youth.
-Druckenmiller also has served on several committees at St. Mary’s Catholic Church, where he’s also an usher, and is a member of the Knights of Columbus Council 4410.
+Druckenmiller also serves on the finance committee at St. Mary’s Catholic Church, where he’s also an usher, and is a member of the Knights of Columbus Council 4410 and Assembly 2239.
 He has served on the St. Mary’s Catholic School advisory board and also chaired the school’s booster club.

-He is married to the former Jean Wilkening and they have one son, Jack, 15.
+He is married to the former Jean Wilkening and they have one son, Jack.
 They reside in Rome.